Best Scope for 17 WSM – The Top 5 Optics in 2023

 I next found another Vortex optic to be the number two best scope for .17 WSM weapons: the Diamondback Rimfire scope, designed for second focal plane shooting.

-My Feeling After Using the Product
+My Feelings After Using the Vortex Optics Diamondback 2-7×35

 Right out of the box, I had a lot of fun with this optic, and for good reason.
 It magnifies 2-7x, just like the scope above, but comes with a larger 35mm objective lens: ideal for getting the full sight picture around your target.

 I also really liked the precision windage and elevation adjustment turrets that the Diamondback comes with.
+After mounting the scope on my rifle and sighting it in at the range, I was impressed with the smooth and precise adjustments of the windage and elevation turrets.
+I could make incremental and repeatable adjustments to precisely dial in my zero.
+The audible clicks provide good feedback on each adjustment.
+Throughout several range sessions, I found the metal-on-metal turrets maintained their position well and held zero reliably even under the repeated recoil of my rifle.
 In my experience, these metal-on-metal, zero-resettable adjustment turrets are perfect for hunters who like to make frequent adjustments on the go when pursuing varmints and small, mobile game.
-Rest assured when I tell you the turrets are audible and accurate.

 Then there’s the precision glider erector system – in my opinion, it’s a good added bit of functionality that ensures the scope swaps between magnification settings quickly and easily without any hiccups or jams.